BuildWeek-Droom2-Lambda/BackEnd/README.md

     - Returns an array of all the seekers in the database.

   - ### **GET** `/seekers/:id`
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
-    - Returns the id, username, location, skills, and experience of the seeker by id
+    - Returns the seeker object

-  - ### **POST** `/seekers` ( use when registering a new seeker account )
-    - Returns id and name of new seeker
-    - Your request body must include a username, password, location, skills, and experience of the new seeker to be posted

   - ### **PUT** `/seekers/:id`
     - *PROTECTED*
-    - Returns id and name of updated seeker
+    - Returns the updated seeker object
     - Your request body must include the username, location, skills, and experience of the seeker to be updated
-    - The id should be in the request paramaters
+    - The id should be in the request parameters

   - ### **DELETE** `/seekers/:id`
     - *PROTECTED*
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
     - Returns a 1 if successful, indicating the number of deleted records.